Javier Hernández: 2015–17: Consecutive seasons as club top scorer

 Hernández scored and provided an assist in Leverkusen's 2–1 win over SC Hauenstein in the first round of the DFB-Pokal on 21 August 2016.
 Two days later, it was reported that Hernández would miss Bayer's opening match of the season against Borussia Mönchengladbach after sustaining a broken hand.
 On 17 September, Hernández scored his first goal of the Bundesliga season at Eintracht Frankfurt, however he missed a chance to equalise late from the penalty spot in the 2–1 loss.
 The following week at FSV Mainz 05, Hernández collected a perfect hat-trick that included a stoppage time winner, the third hat trick of the Bundesliga season.
+Three days later, he scored Bayer's only goal against Monaco in a Champions League group stage 1–1 draw, marking his 100th goal in official European competitions.
 He was later named Bundesliga Player of the Month for September.

 On 28 January 2017, Hernández scored Bayer Leverkusen's second goal in the 2–3 loss to Borussia Mönchengladbach, ending his eleven-match scoreless streak.
+On 11 February, he scored a brace against Eintracht Frankfurt in a 3–0 home victory.
+The following week, he scored another brace in a 3–1 away victory.
 On 21 February, following the match against Atlético Madrid, Hernández became the Mexican player with the most appearances in the Champions League with 47, surpassing Rafael Márquez's previous record of 46 appearances.
+His February performances led him to be named Bundesliga Player of the Month for the fifth time.
+Hernández finished his second season as the club's top scorer again, with 11 goals in 26 league appearances.